fmi-basel/faim-retina-chatbands/README.md

 Each of them can be called using ```python <script.py> ...```.
 For details on the arguments, use

 ```
-conda activate retina-env  # assuming you have setup a conda environment called retina-env.
-cd faim-retina-chatbands/
 python prepare_dataset.py --help
 python train_segmentation.py --help
 ```